-In his characteristically blunt and self-deprecating manner, Sonny Bono transformed himself relatively late in his life, morphing from the shorter, homelier, masculine half of a 1960s husband-and-wife singing and acting sensation (alongside his glamorous third wife, Cher) into a respected California lawmaker and U.S. congressman.
+In his characteristically blunt and self-deprecating manner, Sonny Bono transformed himself relatively late in his life, morphing from the shorter, homelier, masculine half of a 1960s husband-and-wife singing and acting sensation (alongside his glamorous second wife, Cher) into a respected California lawmaker and U.S. congressman.
 On January 5, 1998, Bono’s unusual journey was cut tragically short when he was killed in a skiing accident while on vacation with his family in South Lake Tahoe, California.

 The 62-year-old Bono and his fourth wife, Mary, were visiting the Heavenly Ski Resort, located on the Nevada-California border some 55 miles south of Reno, Nevada, with their young son and daughter.
 The accident occurred when Bono left his family to ski alone on the afternoon of January 5.
 He was reported missing several hours later, and his body was found that evening.
 Police said Bono had skied into a wooded area and hit a tree; the cause of death was massive head injuries.
 Coincidentally, Bono’s death occurred less than a week after another high-profile accident killed Michael Kennedy, the son of the late U.S. Attorney General and U.S. Senator Robert F. Kennedy, on the ski slopes of Aspen, Colorado.

 Born Salvatore Bono in Detroit on February 16, 1935, Bono moved to Los Angeles when he was seven years old.
 As a young adult he became a songwriter and singer at Specialty Records.
 He later teamed with the prominent songwriter Phil Spector and sang back-up for the Righteous Brothers.
 While married to his first wife, Donna Rankin, Bono met the 16-year-old Cherilyn Sarkasian; they made several recordings together, but struck gold with their 1965 mega-hit “I Got You Babe.”
 Bono divorced Rankin and in 1969 had a daughter, Chastity, with Cher; they later married.
 In August 1971, the couple’s TV show, The Sonny and Cher Comedy Hour, premiered, featuring the tall, dark-haired Cher decked out in spangled designer outfits and the mustachioed Bono playing the straight man in bell-bottom pants.
 The show’s run lasted until 1974, when the couple split amid rampant gossip about extramarital affairs.